Resume or CV?

 A common question for graduate students is whether to use a resume or curriculum vitae (CV) during the job-search process.
 (Undergraduates will use a resume.)
 In essence, both contain a summary of your work experience and qualifications.

 Generally, a graduate student will use a CV for an academic position and a resume for an industry position.
 Please read below for more information on when to use a resume and CV.
-If you still have questions, drop by the Career Lab to review your CV or resume style with a career counselor.
+If you still have questions, make an appointment with Post-Graduate Planning and Experiential Education to review your CV or resume style with a career consultant.

 A Resume or CV Should:

 - Give employers their first impression of your professional talents